pantonshire/Vulcan/README.md

 * "fluid" type for adding liquids, automatically create bucket
 * Possible integration with existing mods?
 * Ability for objects to reference themselves with "this" or "self", or similar
-* A better GUI for building the mod
 * An IDE for Vulcan?
+* Alternative flavours of Vulcan: more traditional programming syntax, French, German (maybe more!)

 # Changelog
 Changelog is available [here](https://github.com/Pantonshire/Vulcan/blob/master/Changelog.md#changelog "Changelog").